Small Batch Gluten-Free Sweet Rolls

 great GF Crumpets when slit in half and toasted.

-Using a microwavable (or oven-proof) bowl as a mold,
+Using an oven-proof bowl as a mold,

 you’ll also get dome shaped burger or sandwich buns.